-In some safety-related circumstances, the WHC, in consultation with the Transitional Plus Support Provider, may agree to move a tenant to an alternative property, if available.
+In some safety-related and high risk circumstances, the WHC, in consultation with the Transitional Plus Support Provider, may agree to move a tenant to an alternative property, if available on a case-by-case basis.
 In this situation, a new fixed term lease will be signed, based on the lease at the previous property.